highlightjs/highlightjs-octave/README.md

 ## Usage

-Simply include the `highlight.js` script package in your webpage or Node app, load up this module, and apply it to `hljs`.
+Include the `highlight.js` script package in your web page or Node app, load up this module, and apply it to `hljs`.

 If you're not using a build system and just want to embed this in your webpage: